sachinsu/sachinsu.github.io/work_journal/finance.md

     - Large/Midcap - one each of Nifty 100 and Nifty Midcap 150 based index funds
     - Smallcap - Active Smallcap fund
     - Debt - 2 each of short term and corporate bond fund.

+- Rakesh Jhunjhnwala - Trading is to earn capital while investing is to grow capital.